Epidemiology of measles: United States

 In February and March 2014, 20 confirmed cases appeared in New York City.

 In December 2014, a measles outbreak began at Disneyland in Southern California.
 At least 173 people have become infected with measles in 21 states, as of May 2015.
 Health officials say 39 cases have been traced to direct exposure at the park, with 117 infections linked by primary or secondary exposure.
 Among the 110 California patients, 49 (45%) were unvaccinated; five (5%) had 1 dose of measles-containing vaccine, seven (6%) had 2 doses, one (1%) had 3 doses, 47 (43%) had unknown or undocumented vaccination status, and one (1%) had immunoglobulin G seropositivity documented, which indicates prior vaccination or measles infection at an undetermined time.
 12 of the unvaccinated patients were infants too young to be vaccinated.

 Medical professionals, such as David Gorski, have criticized physicians and pediatricians in the area who do not adhere to the CDC's recommended vaccination schedule or discourage vaccination, among them Bob Sears and Jay Gordon for reducing vaccination rates and thus weakening herd immunity, and creating a situation in which an outbreak was more likely.
 California passed a mandatory vaccination law in June 2015.

 In January 2015, it was reported that over 70 people who had visited Disneyland or Disney California Adventure between Dec.
 15 and Dec.
 20 fell ill with measles, with 62 of them residing in California.
 The total number of cases included five people who had been fully vaccinated against the disease.
-Between the dates of January 1 and 28, 2015, most of the 84 people who were diagnosed with measles were either infected during their visit to Disneyland or by someone who visited the theme park.
+Between January 1 and 28, 2015, most of the 84 people who were diagnosed with measles were either infected during their visit to Disneyland or by someone who visited the theme park.

 In Spring 2015, the death of an immune-suppressed woman in Washington State caused by measles was diagnosed after autopsy.
 This was the first U.S. measles death since 2012.